telerik/blazor-docs/components/menu/overview.md

 The Blazor Menu allows you to control its orientation and display the items horizontally or vertically.
 [Read more about the Blazor Menu orientation...]({%slug components/menu/orientation%})

+## Show and Hide Events

+By default, the Menu is displayed on mouse hover and hidden on mouse leave, but it is possible to [configure it to show and hide on click or tap]({%slug menu-show-hide-events%}).

 ## Templates

 You can use the functionality of the built-in templates and customize what is rendered in the items.
 [Read more about the Blazor Menu templates...]({%slug components/menu/templates%})